edbizarro/gitlab-ci-pipeline-php/README.md

-# Build and test PHP applications with Gitlab CI (or any other CI platform!
+# Build and test PHP applications with Gitlab CI (or any other CI platform)

 > Docker images with everything you'll need to build and test PHP applications.